3rwx/quirc/README.md

 Quirc
 =====

+Note: This is a trimmed-down version of quirc targeting WebAssembly.

 QR codes are a type of high-density matrix barcodes, and quirc is a library for extracting and decoding them from images.
 It has several features which make it a good choice for this purpose: